diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 There are some name descrepencies (My GGM's name is "Grace" on American docs vs "Grazia" on Italian ones).
 Since this write-up is iterative over several years, you can scroll down to see if i've encountered any problems with that yet 😅.

 Next step, get these [apostilled](https://www.sec.state.ma.us/pre/precom/comidx.htm) and translated.

+For translations, i'm currently looking into getting that done of Fiverr thanks to the info in the [Dual US-Italian Citizenship Facebook group](https://m.facebook.com/groups/23386646249/permalink/10155484576601250/).

 ## Nov 2020